tucanos/tucanos/README.md

 Optional [cargo features](https://doc.rust-lang.org/cargo/reference/features.html) are:

-- [`nlopt`](https://github.com/stevengj/nlopt) can be used for smoothing, but the current implementation is quite inefficient
 - [`metis`](https://github.com/KarypisLab/METIS) can be used to produce better quality mesh partitioning.
 - [`coupe`](https://github.com/LIHPC-Computational-Geometry/coupe) can also be used for